mieweb/wikiGDrive/test/odt_md/bullets.md

 3. Some item level1
 4. Some item level1
 5. Some item level1
-    1. Some item level2
+    a.
+Some item level2
-    2. Some item level2
+    b.
+Some item level2
         * Some item level3
         * Some item level3
         * Some item level3